JasmolSD/volley-stats/README.md

 This all started when I was captaining a volleyball team in an adult league.
 Watching VODs, I wanted to go beyond just cheering and cringing at our plays.
 I wanted to draw actual insights to help me and my teammates grow.
 I started tracking stats to identify player strengths, weaknesses, and room for growth.

-As much fun as it was tinkering with numbers and Python code, I didn't want to keep this for myself, as it could potentially help many others.
-No one else needs to spend hours writing code just to understand their game like I did.
+As much fun as it was tinkering with numbers and Python code, I didn't want to keep this for myself, as it could help many others.
+No one else needs to spend countless hours writing code to understand their gameplay like I did.
 So, I built **Volley Stats** to make that journey easier for anyone who loves the sport.

 With just a CSV file (formatted like the sample I’ve included), you can fire up all sorts of plots and visualizations to explore individual and team performance.
-I typically use the excel file to get stats for a given set then copy and paste the values into the csv, but you can do as you please.
+I typically use the Excel file to get stats for a given set and then copy and paste the values into the CSV, but you can do as you please.

-Here’s to fewer hours in front of the keyboard, and more on the court!
+Here’s to fewer hours in front of the keyboard and more on the court!

 ---